How To Hold Tomato Plants Up: Step-by-Step Tutorial

 Detailed Analysis of Support Methods

-Cone-shaped cages may necessitate reinforcements with a heavy stake to prevent toppling as the tomato plants reach maturity.
+Cone-shaped cages may need a heavy stake to prevent toppling as tomato plants mature.
 On the other hand, heavy-duty square-shaped cages, commonly known as tomato towers, are secure and spacious but come at a higher price point – approximately $25 each.

 Tomato cages